Mapping Semantic & Syntactic Relationships with Geometric Rotation: Experimental Design

 We use three datasets and three models for evaluation.
-We synthetically generated one dataset, referred to as the \textbf{Synthetic Multilingual} dataset, and used two open-source datasets: \textbf{The Benchmark of Linguistic Minimal Pairs (BLiMP)} \citep{warstadt2020blimp} and \textbf{Sentences Involving Compositional Knowledge (SICK)} \citep{marelli2014sick}.
+We used two open-source, external datasets: \textbf{The Benchmark of Linguistic Minimal Pairs (BLiMP)} \citep{warstadt2020BLiMP} and \textbf{Sentences Involving Compositional Knowledge (SICK)} \citep{marelli2014sick}, and synthetically generated one dataset, referred to as the \textbf{Synthetic Multilingual} dataset.
 For each language-transformation combination in the Synthetic Multilingual dataset, we generated 1,000 neutral-transformed sentence pairs using GPT-4.5 with carefully controlled prompts (see Appendix \ref{app:prompts}).
 To ensure robust analysis, we implemented several diversity controls (see Appendix \ref{app:data-generation}).

-We compare three multilingual embedding models: OpenAI's \textbf{text-embedding-3-large} \citep{openai-text-embedding-3-large-2024}, Beijing Academy of AI's \textbf{bge-m3} \citep{chen2024bge}, and Google's \textbf{mBERT} \citep{devlin2019bert}.
+We compare three multilingual embedding models: \textbf{text-embedding-3-large} \citep{openai-text-embedding-3-large-2024}, \textbf{bge-m3 \footnote{Bge-m3 should be m3 as titled in the final version of \citep{chen2024bge}, but we referenced the model as bge-m3 in this paper and figures.}} \citep{chen2024bge}, and \textbf{mBERT} \citep{devlin2019bert}.
 The text-embedding-3-large model produces 3072-dimensional vectors, bge-m3 produces 1024-dimensional vectors, and mBERT produces 768-dimensional vectors.
 All selected models produce constant-length embeddings that reside on a hypersphere making them suitable for our geometric analysis.
 This dimensional diversity allows us to test whether RISE effectiveness depends on embedding dimensionality.
 We calculate a \textit{rotor alignment score} where the scores represent mean cosine similarity between predicted embedding vectors and the semantically transformed pair on held-out test sets, with higher values indicating more consistent geometric structure.
+Table~\ref{tab:cosine_interpretation} describes how the cosine similarity scores are interpreted.

+We include Mean Difference Vectors (MDV), and Procrustes alignment as baseline comparisons because they represent standard linear approaches used to model transformations in embedding spaces.
+MDV test whether simple difference vectors can capture semantic or cross-lingual structure, while Procrustes evaluates whether a single global rotation can align transformed embeddings.
+MDV is the geometrically correct analogue of the Euclidean additive method for modern spherical embeddings, providing a stronger and fairer baseline for RISE.